Edward Hurwitz: Foreign Service career

-Personal
+Personal life

-While serving in Moscow, Russia, he married Kari Gundersen, daughter of the Norwegian ambassador to Russia at the time, Oscar Christian Gundersen.
+While serving in Moscow, Russia, Hurwitz married Kari Gundersen, daughter of the Norwegian ambassador to Russia at the time, Oscar Christian Gundersen.
 They had two children together.
 He married German economist Inge Kaul in 1987 in Brooklyn, New York, remaining together until her death in 2023.

 Hurwitz died in Rockville, Maryland on August 20, 2025, at the age of 94.